trinodb/trino/docs/src/main/sphinx/admin/fault-tolerant-execution.md

 Trino encrypts data before spooling it to storage.
 This prevents access to query data by anyone besides the Trino cluster that wrote it, including administrators of the storage system.
-A new encryption key is randomly generated for every exchange with every query, and keys are discarded once a query is completed.
+A new encryption key is randomly generated for every query, and the key is discarded once a query is completed.

 ## Advanced configuration